Classification of Zamolodchikov periodic cluster algebras: Classification of commuting Cartan matrices as admissible Dynkin biagrams

 So if we write

 there is some scaling of the columns of $A$ which result in the rows being dominant eigenvectors for $\Delta_1, \Delta_2$.
 Moreover, note that non-ADE Dynkin diagrams have distinct left and right dominant eigenvectors, which we call \textit{chiral} eigenvectors.
+Each chiral eigenvector has at least one \textit{chiral} vertex, an index whose value changes between the left and right eigenvector.
 So, there must exist a valid scaling for the left common dominant eigenvectors and the right common dominant eigenvectors.
 Recall from the proof of Lemma \ref{colorType} that this 2x2 partition gives the bipartite coloring of $(\Gamma, \Delta)$.
 In addition, as observed in Proposition \ref{eigenvectors}, the right dominant eigenvector for $C_n$ is the left dominant eigenvector of $B_n$ and vice versa, so we may investigate them both in the same case.

 \textbf{Case 1: $\{B_3(C_3), A_5\}$} \begin{adjustwidth}{2.5em}{0pt} The following are the matrices of color sets for the left and right eigenvectors:

 By Lemma \ref{non-ADEDoubleBindingComponent}, $\Delta_1, \Delta_2$ must contain a non-ADE component and therefore its color type must be in our list above.
 The only possibility is for $\Delta_1, \Delta_2$ to also be of type $\{B_3(C_3), A_5\}$.